How to Get Over Your Sugar Addiction

-Are you a lifelong sweet tooth (AKA sugar addict)?
+Are you a lifelong sweet tooth (a sugar addict)?
 Can’t finish a meal without something sweet to top it off?
-Stomach have a “reserve tank” purely for sweets?
+Does your stomach have a “reserve tank” purely for sweets?
 Me too.
 I could be completely full after a meal yet have plenty of room for an 800 calorie dessert.
 My palate isn’t discriminating either, it loves real sugar and fake sugar, you name it, anything sweet will do.
 The gravity of my addiction came last year when I ordered my coffee at Dunkin Donuts with five Splenda.
-The lady behind me yelled loud enough for the entire line to hear, “Five!?
-Who puts in that much?!”
-The sad part is if I was using real sugar, it would have been more like…umm… 8 or 9.
-(Half the audience is shaking their heads right now---the other half totally gets me.)
+The lady behind me yelled loud enough for the entire line to hear, “Five?
+Who needs that much?”
+The sad part is if I was using real sugar, it would have been more like eight or nine.
+(Half the readers are shaking their heads right now, the other half totally gets me.)

 Here are a few ways you can begin to condition your palette to prefer less sweet.

-2. Dilute your Sodas.
+2. Dilute Your Sodas.
 By always drinking beverages that taste sweet, we end up finding water and other unsweetened beverages less satisfying.
-If you drink five sodas per day (diet or real sugar) replace one with water or nonsweetened seltzer (no artificial sweetner).
+If you drink five sodas per day (diet or real sugar) replace one with water or unsweetened seltzer (no artificial sweetener).
 In two weeks, replace another soda with water or nonsweet seltzer.
 Keep doing this until you have completely shifted.
 If you drink non-carbonated beverages like juice, Crystal Light, or lemonade, I suggest diluting by adding more water than you typically would.
 Gradually increase the water to drink mix ratio to wean yourself off of the sweet.

 3. Snack Swap.
-The same concept applies for sweet snacks.
-Figure out how many grams of sugar are in your typical snack (yogurt, granola bar, etc).
+The same concept applies to sweet snacks.
+Figure out how many grams of sugar are in your typical snack (yogurt or granola bar, for example).
 Find similar options that have fewer grams of sugar.
 For example, a Kashi granola bar has less sugar than Quaker.
-Again, beware of artificial sweeteners in lower sugar versions (e.g., yogurt).
+Again, beware of artificial sweeteners in lower sugar versions (yogurt).
 These may actually taste even sweeter than real sugar versions even though they have fewer grams of sugar.
-This will increase your desire for sweet not reduce it.
+This will increase your desire for sweetness not reduce it.
 You might also begin to include some snacks that are not sweet at all (almonds, cheese, and hummus) so that you get used unsweetened snacks.

 4. Happy Hour.
-Cocktails contain a high amount of sugar, in order to take the edge off the strong taste of hard liquor.
-Avoid cocktail mixes (e.g., sour mix, margarita mix, etc) and instead use fresh fruit (squeezed or muddled) to mix in with no added sugar.
+Cocktails contain a high amount of sugar, to take the edge off the strong taste of hard liquor.
+Avoid cocktail mixes (sour mix, margarita mix) and instead use fresh fruit (squeezed or muddled) to mix in with no added sugar.
 You will get the natural fruit flavor but with less intense sweetness.
 By being less sweet, you will drink more slowly and probably drink less.

-As you can see, the deconditioning process is the same regardless of the food category.
+The deconditioning process is the same regardless of the food category.
 The idea is to slowly and methodically reduce the amount of sugar or sweetener in the foods that you eat.
 As you reduce, you will notice your palette changing to prefer less sweet.
 If you worry that you will end up doomed to a bland diet, don’t.
-Remember, you are doing this slowly which means that you will gradually come to prefer less sugar.
-Tony may have helped created your sweet tooth, but you can be the one to undo it.
+Remember, you are doing this slowly, which means that you will gradually come to prefer less sugar.
+Tony may have helped create your sweet tooth, but you can be the one to undo it.